zickjack/pythongeneralquiz/README.md

 # pythongeneralquiz

-This is a simple general knowledge quiz made to practise and challenge my coding hability.
+This is a simple general knowledge quiz made to practise my coding abilities.